Combating the Memory Walls: Optimization Pathways for Long-Context Agentic LLM Inference: PLENA Hardware System

-To support asymmetric quantization strategies (\Cref{sec:asymmetric_quant}), PLENA natively offers multiple numeric formats---covering different data types and precisions---across its compute and memory units (\Cref{tab:design_space}).
-This innovative \emph{asymmetric} data-handling configuration has the following characteristics:
+To support asymmetric quantization strategies, PLENA natively supports multiple numeric formats---covering different data types and precisions---across its compute and memory units.
+This innovative \emph{asymmetric} data-handling configuration has the following characteristics.

-(i) Activations are stored in a high-precision floating-point (FP) format on-chip in the Vector SRAM, as they are more sensitive to quantization errors than KV or weights. (ii) KV and weights, being less accuracy-sensitive, can be more aggressively quantized and staged in the Matrix SRAM using lower-precision MX formats (MX-FP or MX-INT). (iii) An optional on-chip rotation step can suppress outliers before quantization to preserve accuracy.
+(i)~Activations are stored in a high-precision floating-point (FP) format on-chip in the Vector SRAM, as they are more sensitive to quantization errors than KV or weights. (ii)~KV and weights, being less accuracy-sensitive, can be more aggressively quantized and staged in the Matrix SRAM using lower-precision MX formats (MXFP or MXINT). (iii)~An optional on-chip rotation step can suppress outliers before quantization to preserve accuracy.

-\Cref{fig:Memory_Sys} illustrates the precision formats used by each unit and the dataflow between them.
-When appending newly computed \(K\) and \(V\) to the KV cache, we optionally apply a selective rotation (Hadamard transform) to suppress outliers before quantizing to MX-INT.
-Because \(K\) and \(V\) are consumed only by the attention layer’s GEMM, they are loaded exclusively into the Matrix SRAM.
-Before use, the matrix unit applies the inverse Hadamard transform to de-rotate \(K\) and \(V\).
+Furthermore, when appending new \(K\) and \(V\) vectors to the KV cache in HBM during attention, we selectively apply a Hadamard-based rotation (algorithm detailed in \Cref{subsec:act_quant}) to suppress outliers before quantizing them to the MX data type and storing them in HBM.
+Since \(K\) and \(V\) are consumed exclusively by the attention GEMMs, they are loaded directly into the Matrix SRAM, where the inverse Hadamard transform is applied before use.
 These rotation/de-rotation stages can be selectively applied per tensor; for example, weights loaded into the matrix unit bypass the inverse transform.